AbdullaArif/EcommerceAPI-OnionCQRS/README.md

 ---
 ## 📧 Email Service
  ### Key Features
-✅ SMTP-based email sending
+**✅** SMTP-based email sending
-✅ Supports plain text and HTML emails
+**✅** Supports plain text and HTML emails
-✅ Integrated with MediatR for CQRS pattern
+**✅** Integrated with MediatR for CQRS pattern
-✅ Input validation using FluentValidation
+**✅** Input validation using FluentValidation
-✅ Exception handling for failed email deliveries
+**✅** Exception handling for failed email deliveries

+## 📜 Logging Service
+  📌 Overview
+    The Logging Service is responsible for structured logging across the Ecommerce API.
+It is implemented using Serilog and integrated with Microsoft.Extensions.Logging to capture application events, errors, and debugging information.
+This service allows logging to Console, File (Rolling Logs), and External Log Providers for better monitoring and troubleshooting.

+ ### Key Features
+  **✅** Structured logging with Serilog
+  **✅** Logs to Console and File (/EcommerceAPI/Logs/log-<date>.txt) **✅** Supports different log levels (Info, Warning, Error, Critical) **✅** Exception tracking and debugging support
+  **✅** Easily configurable via appsettings.json

 ## 🖼️ Screenshots & Visuals